-- Work Address - 6.
-Work Phone Number(s) - 7.
-Work Fax Number - 8.
-Work E-Mail Address - 9.
-District Mission Statement - a.
-"Education which inspires all to their highest potential" - District Vision Statement - a.
-"The School District of Osceola County will outperform all other districts in the state of Florida." - 11.
-Legal Statement regarding Florida Public Records Law - a.
-"The information contained in this e-mail message is intended solely for the recipient(s) and may contain privileged information.
-Altering the contents of this message is prohibited.
+- 5. Work Address

+- 6. Work Phone Number(s)

+- 7. Work Fax Number

+- 8. Work E-Mail Address

+- 9. District Mission Statement

+- "Inspiring all learners to reach their highest potential as a. responsible, productive citizens"

+- 10. District Vision Statement

+- "The School District of Osceola County will work in partnership a. with families and the community to ensure all learners develop the essential knowledge and skills to strengthen our thriving community."

+- 11. Legal Statement regarding Florida Public Records Law

+- "The information contained in this e-mail message is intended a. solely for the recipient(s) and may contain privileged Altering the contents of this message is information. prohibited.
 This information is the same as any written document, may be subject to all rules governing public information according to Florida law, and shall not be altered in any manner that misrepresents the activities of the School District of Osceola County, Florida [FSC I.24; FS Chapter 119].
-If you received this message in error or are not the named recipient, please notify the sender, and delete this message." - B. No other information is permitted in e-mail signatures (e.g., personal quotations). - C. The employee's e-mail signature must use a sans-serif font that is compliant with federal guidelines for the Americans with Disabilities Act.
-Fonts include, but are not limited to, Arial, Calibri, etc., a minimum point size of 12, and high contrast colors such as black on a white background. - X. Failure to adhere to this policy may result in suspending or revoking the offender's privilege of access to the network and other disciplinary action up to and including termination of the employee or expulsion in the case of a student.
+If you received this message in error or are not the named recipient, please notify the sender, and delete this message."

+- B. No other information is permitted in e-mail signatures (e.g., personal quotations).

+- C. The employee's e-mail signature must use a sans-serif font that is compliant with federal guidelines for the Americans with Disabilities Act.
+Fonts include, but are not limited to, Arial, Calibri, etc., a minimum point size of 12, and high contrast colors such as black on a white background. - X. Failure to adhere to this policy may result in suspending or revoking the offender's privilege of access to the network and other disciplinary action up to and including termination of the employee or expulsion in the case of a student. - XI.
-- XI.
 Any student shall be exempt from accessing the Internet upon request in writing from the parents to the principal, as defined by Florida Statutes and case law.
 The request for exemption shall expire at the end of each school year.
 It shall be the responsibility of the parent to renew the request annually. - XII.
 The District reserves the right to monitor and/or retrieve the contents of e-mail messages for legitimate reasons such as, but not limited to, ensuring the integrity of the system, complying with investigations of wrongful acts, or recovering from a system failure. - XIII.
 District employees' and students' passwords are confidential, and in order to maintain network security, employees/ students shall: - A. Change passwords at least four (4) times a year, or whenever the employee/ student feels his or her password may have been compromised; - B. Use passwords that contain letters, numbers, and/ or symbols and that are difficult to guess; - C. Type in passwords at each log in. - D. Employees/ students shall not share passwords and shall not set passwords to an automatic log in mode. - E. It may become necessary to know employee or student passwords for maintenance purposes.
 Only authorized computer maintenance personnel will be allowed to know passwords.
-Upon completion of the maintenance activity, the user will need to change his or her password. - XIV.
+Upon completion of the maintenance activity, the user will need to change his or her password.

+XIV.
 All Web sites representing any District employee, school, or department, pursuant to their official District role and duties must have their Web site hosted on a school district file server or District approved hosting service.
 File server space, Web site design software, and technical assistance are provided to school district employees to facilitate posting of District business-related Web pages.
 Using free or paid outside hosting services for public dissemination of District business is not permitted.